Setting Goals for Work: Planning Short- and Long-term Career Goals

 Examples of Goals for Work

-“One of the best strategies,” Donahue said, “is to work backwards from the goal and identify what steps need to be taken to get there.
+“One of the best strategies,” Donahue said, “is to work backward from the goal and identify what steps need to be taken to get there.
 If this is done carefully, then you can identify where your main gaps and needs exist in your career (progress).”

 If your dream is to become a narrative designer for a major game, you may want to: